 Pay determination guidelines

-Student employees must be paid at least the Washington State minimum wage and must be compensated within the assigned salary range for the job profile and in accordance with the pay determination guidelines below.
+Student hourly employees must be paid at least the Washington State minimum wage and must be compensated within the assigned salary range for the job profile and in accordance with the pay determination guidelines below.

 Appointing departments are responsible for maintaining consistent and equitable pay practices across student hourly positions based on considering factors such as: